 Porcelain-Fused-to-Metal: using the strength of metal with the aesthetics of porcelain, porcelain-fused-to-metal crowns are a popular alternative to metal crowns.
 However, the porcelain exterior is more prone to chips or breaks than an all-metal crown.

 Ceramic or Porcelain: the most natural-looking option, and a good choice for highly-visible teeth, porcelain and/or ceramic crowns very closely mimic the coloring and appearance of natural, glossy white enamel.
 However, depending on how they are made may be less durable and must be replaced more frequently than metal based crowns.
+Emax crowns are an exception.

 Resin: resin crowns are usually only used as a temporary cap for a tooth that has recently undergone restoration.
 Resin caps are temporarily placed until a final crown, created with one of the above materials, is complete.
-Resin crowns are extremely susceptible to breaks, cracks, or chips, but can be colored to closely match a natural tooth color.
+These temporary crowns are extremely susceptible to breaks, cracks, or chips, but can be colored to closely match a natural tooth color.

 The Thin Black Line at the base of a crown | Darkness at Gumline